NexaraAI/.github/profile/README.md

 ## Overview

-**NexaraAI** is a next-generation artificial intelligence platform developed by
+**NexaraAI** is a next-generation artificial intelligence platform by
-**DemonZ Development**, focused on delivering high-performance reasoning engines, developer-first tooling, and intelligent infrastructure for:
+**DemonZ Development**, focused on building infrastructure-grade AI systems for:

-- Minecraft plugin ecosystems
+- 🧩 Intelligent Minecraft plugin ecosystems
-- Web automation & orchestration platforms
+- 🌍 Web automation & orchestration platforms
-- AI-assisted engineering workflows
+- ⚡ AI-assisted engineering workflows
-- Conversational AI systems *(beta)*
+- 💬 A conversational AI interface inspired by Claude, Gemini & GPT *(beta)*

 NexaraAI is not a chatbot product — it is an **AI systems framework**.